ElPiloto/sidekick.nvim/README.md

 ![Sidekick Demo](./.github/images/sidekick_demo.jpg)

+### Customize what goes into the outline window:

+Sidekick normally displays "matches" to queries defined in nvim-treesitter's `queries/$LANG/locals.scm` query file.
+This typically contains definitions (e.g. function, parameter), etc. and scope information.
+You can also write your own query files which will be picked up and displayed in sidekick's outline window.
+Here's what you need to do:
+1. Add `queries/$LANG/sidekick.scm` somewhere in your runtimepath.
+2. In your sidekick.scm file, make sure to use `definition.$MY_CUSTOM_DEF_TYPE` to capture the values you want displayed in sidekick.
+3. Modify `g:sidekick_printable_def_types` to include `$MY_CUSTOM_DEF_TYPE`

 ### Current configuration settings (WIP)

 Values below reflect sensible defaults.
 If you do not have a font patched with nerd fonts, you should change the unicode/icons below.